Can You Run Home Assistant on Raspberry Pi 3B?

 Performance Considerations

 Home Assistant is lightweight compared to many other home automation platforms, but the Raspberry Pi 3B’s hardware can become a bottleneck with extensive use.
-Key factors affecting performance include:
+Key factors that influence performance include:

-• Number of Devices: The Pi 3B handles 10-20 devices well, but performance may degrade with more.
+• Number of Devices: The Pi 3B manages 10-20 devices effectively, but performance might decline with additional devices.

-• Add-ons & Integrations: Running multiple add-ons (like databases or MQTT brokers) increases CPU and RAM usage.
+• Add-ons & Integrations: Running multiple add-ons such as databases or MQTT brokers increases CPU and RAM usage.

-• SD Card Speed: A slow SD card can lead to sluggish performance; using an SSD via USB is recommended.
+• SD Card Speed: A slow SD card can cause sluggish performance; using an SSD via USB is recommended.

 Comparison: Raspberry Pi 3B vs. Newer Models